BTA-Future/project-1-recipe-markdown/README.md

 4. Then put 1 slice of cheese on 1 bread
 5. Then put the bacon on top that cheese
-6. Then put another slice of cheese on top the bacon
+6. Then put another slice of cheese on top the bacon 7.and lastly the other slice of bread on the top
-7. Then heat up until cheese has melted and bread is crispy
+8. Then heat up until cheese has melted and bread is crispy
 # notes
 you can choose any type of bacon, cheese or even add eggs. be creative!